mhmdcs/octonyah-cms/README.md

 ### 5. Redis Cache for Discovery

-- Cache read-heavy discovery endpoints (search + program detail) in Redis with TTL and invalidate via CMS events.
+- Cache read-heavy discovery endpoints (search + video detail) in Redis with TTL and invalidate via CMS events.
 - Reduces load on Postgres when discovery traffic spikes
 - Keeps cache warm for the most common queries
 - TTL ensures stale data eventually expires even if an event is missed
-- CMS-driven events purge stale keys immediately (program-level + all search keys)
+- CMS-driven events purge stale keys immediately (video-level + all search keys)

 ### 6. Elasticsearch as the Read Model
 - Discovery search is delegated to Elasticsearch while PostgreSQL remains the write model.